Cassio is a man of new words, but I think it’s a language barrier more than anything else:

 Hamilton, Ontario, Canad”

-What I liked about both of their posts is how they are far from finishing, but both having fun along the way.
+What I liked about Cassio’s and Bob’s posts is how they are far from finishing, but both having fun along the way.

 And as Bob’s layout shows, it’s certainly not a race.
 Course, I’m biased, but tinkering away on your layout is pleasant way to pass the time.